BTDevelop/elk-mongo/README.md

 Then connect to mongoDB at `localhost:27017`, create mongo database and some collections, and add some data.

-Now You can query the data in Kibana at [http://localhost:5601](http://localhost:5601)
+Now you can query the data in Kibana at [http://localhost:5601](http://localhost:5601)

 [More info](https://github.com/mongodb-labs/mongo-connector/wiki/Usage%20with%20ElasticSearch) about **mongo-connector**.